'Frustrated and scared': Guards, inmates criticize Wisconsin's largest prison for COVID-19 response

 “We’re really disappointed at this lack of will to take strong action,” said Timothy Muth, staff attorney with the American Civil Liberties Union, who called DOC’s response to the COVID-19 crisis “grossly inadequate.”

-The crowded conditions of Wisconsin’s prisons make them a hotbed for the new coronavirus to spread among inmates.
-After COVID-19 breached the walls of a prison in Ohio, for instance, more than 80% of the inmate population tested positive for the virus last week, the Columbus Dispatch reported.
+The crowded conditions of Wisconsin’s prisons make them a hotbed for the spread of the new coronavirus.
+After COVID-19 breached the walls of a prison in Ohio, for instance, more than 80% of the inmate population tested positive for the virus last month, the Columbus Dispatch reported.

 Eight prisoners at Oshkosh Correctional have tested positive for the new coronavirus, the first two cases confirmed April 5 and the most recent cases on April 15.
 Though it seems the small cluster has been contained, those who live and work at the prison say they still see many opportunities for COVID-19 to spread.